navanchauhan/navanchauhan.github.io/Content/posts/2026-06-27-subtracting-no-means-yes.md

 ### Finding the carry

 The trick is that even after export, the ONNX graph still has *named tensors* flowing between nodes, we just have to know which one is the residual stream.
-Two model-specific gotchas cost me a day each:
+This is going to be some performer hand-wavy magic where I did this before.
+TODO: Add some information about residual streams

 - **Llama** carries its true residual on **output 3** of the `SkipSimplifiedLayerNormalization` node (not output 0, which is the *normalised* branch).
 So the tensor we care about is `/model/layers.15/input_layernorm/SkipLayerNorm` output index 3.
 - **Gemma 4** does the residual as an explicit `Add` plus a `layer_scalar/Mul`.
 The clean next-layer carry is `/model/layers.24/layer_scalar/Mul/output_0`.
 Gemma's q4f16 text path is also split into two graphs, `embed_tokens_q4f16.onnx` and `decoder_model_merged_q4f16.onnx`, so we patch the decoder and leave the embedder alone.